Shut the Door. Have a Seat.: Plot

 Don Draper (Jon Hamm) is informed by Conrad Hilton (Chelcie Ross) that McCann Erickson is buying Puttnam, Powell, and Lowe, and thereby also Sterling Cooper.
-This means Hilton has to sever his relationship with Don, who feels betrayed, but Hilton tells him to take control of his own fate.
+Hilton does not wish to do business with McCann and so plans to sever his relationship with Don, who feels betrayed and trapped (since it was Hilton who pressured him into signing a contract); Hilton is unsympathetic and tells him to take control of his own fate.

-Don approaches Bertram Cooper (Robert Morse) and, expressing a desire to build something of his own, convinces him that they should buy the company themselves instead of being tossed around by bigger entities like PPL and McCann.
-In need of capital and knowing he can bring along lucrative account Lucky Strike, they approach Roger Sterling (John Slattery).
-Roger initially rejects the idea, still indignant at Don and Bert's disapproval of him marrying Jane, until Don admits his own professional faults and acknowledges Roger's talents as an account man, repairing their friendship.
+Don approaches Bertram Cooper (Robert Morse) and, expressing a desire to build something of his own and maintain independence, suggests trying to buy Sterling Cooper back from PPL.
+In need of capital, they approach Roger Sterling (John Slattery), since he controls the lucrative account Lucky Strike.
+Roger initially rejects the idea, still indignant at Don and Bert's disapproval of his marrying Jane, until Don admits his own professional faults and acknowledges Roger's talents as an account man, repairing their friendship.

 Betty (January Jones) tells Don she has hired a lawyer and is preparing to file for divorce.
-Don remains dismissive, suggesting Betty see a psychiatrist, but Betty is determined.
+Don remains dismissive, suggesting Betty see a psychiatrist again, but Betty is determined.
 She and Henry Francis (Christopher Stanley) meet with a divorce attorney, who suggests she go to Reno, Nevada to obtain a divorce.
-Henry promises to take care of Betty and her children and tells her not to ask Don for anything.
+While Betty wants "what's [hers]" in the divorce, Henry insists that he can take care of her and the children and tells her not to ask Don for anything.

 Don, Bert and Roger meet with Lane Pryce (Jared Harris) about buying the company back from PPL, but he tells them it's now worth more than they're offering, thanks to his efforts, and that PPL has not been sold, though they are selling Sterling Cooper.
-When Lane later discovers PPL has in fact been sold and his employers are leaving him to fend for himself, he returns to the Sterling Cooper partners with the truth.
-Don suggests that Lane, as managing partner, instead fire the three of them and join them in starting a new agency.
+Lane later discovers PPL has in fact been sold and his employers are cutting him loose.
+Armed with this knowledge, Don suggests that Lane, as managing partner, fire himself, Cooper, and Sterling, thus voiding their contracts (and their non-compete clauses) and, once he is fired for this action, join them in starting a new agency.
 Lane agrees and takes advantage of the time difference between New York and London to put their plan into action, which gives them the weekend to acquire as many accounts as possible.